sibamoussa/Sensorlyze_Software/README.md

 # Sensorlyze_Software

 Sensorlyze is a Python-based GUI for treating electrochemical data.
-Specific functionalities for chronoameprometry data are included.
+Specific functionalities for chronoameprometric data are included.

 # Getting Started
 Two options are currently available to run Sensorlyze: